guilhermeteruaki/Foobar/README.md

 # Foobar

-Juat my simple solutions to the foobar google chalenge!
+Just my simple solutions to the foobar google chalenge!